Happyculture/combawa/README.md

 ![Logo Combawa](logo_combawa.png)
 # Combawa

+> :warning: **Deprecated version**: The 7.x branch of Combawa has been deprecated.
+8.x and 9.x versions still work with Drupal 7.
+You should consider upgrading.

 Used in combination of happyculture/happy_rocket or any other drupal-project based composer template, combawa will help you to setup your project and be ready to start working.
 Then, it will help you build your projects in a consistent and adaptative way.